JannisNe/ExperimentalCosmology_WS21-22/README.md

 jupyter lab
 ```

 This opens the `jupyter lab` in your browser.
-You can know browse for a Notbook file in the file browser on the left
+You can now browse for a Notbook file in the file browser on the left
 and open it via double click.